ksakmann/CarND-Advanced-Lane-Lines/README.md

 In the following I will consider all steps individually and describe how I addressed each point in the implementation.
 The images for camera calibration are stored in the folder called `camera_cal`.
 Images in `test_images` are for testing the pipeline on single frames.
 Results are in the  `ouput_images` folder and subfolders `stage0, stage1, stage2`.
-See the [rubric](https://review.udacity.com/#!/rubrics/571/view) points for more details on this project.

 # Camera calibration